-d) the current time set to the current UTC-based time at the 5G DDNMF and the max offset; and
+d) the current time set to the current UTC-based time at the 5G DDNMF and the max offset;

-e) optionally, the PC5 security policies used for 5G ProSe direct link establishment procedure.
+e) optionally, the PC5 security policies used for 5G ProSe direct link establishment procedure; and

+x) the selected PC5 ciphering algorithm set to the PC5 ciphering algorithm selected by the 5G DDNMF if the received PC5 UE ciphering algorithm capability include the selected PC5 ciphering algorithm associated with the ProSe response code corresponding to the discovery response filters.

 If T5071 expires, the 5G DDNMF shall remove the corresponding ProSe query code and ProSe response filter(s) from the discovery entry associated with the discoverer UE's context.